M-o-a-T/moat-kv/docs/source/translator.rst

 versa, respectively, using the ``value`` parameter as input.
 The ``decode`` procedure gets an additional ``prev`` variable which contains the old value.
-That value **must not** be modified; create a copy or (preferably) use :func:`moat.kv.util.combine_dict` to assemble the result.
+That value **must not** be modified; create a copy or (preferably) use :func:`moat.util.combine_dict` to assemble the result.

 Codecs may be named hierarchically for convenience; if you want to call the "parent" codec, put the common code in a module and import that.